fluiddynsci/EngSketchPad/README.txt

     AFLR (See Section 4.1):
-      AFLR      is the path where the AFLR distribution has been deposited AFLR_ARCH is the architecture flag to use (MacOSX-x86-64, Linux-x86-64, WIN64) -- note that this is set by the config procedure
+      AFLR      is the path where the AFLR distribution has been deposited AFLR_ARCH is the architecture flag to use (MacOSX-arm64, MacOSX-x86-64, Linux-x86-64 or WIN64) -- note that this is set by the config procedure

     AWAVE
       AWAVE is the location to find the FORTRAN source for AWAVE